TheDarkCode/SoundEffect/README.md

 > CocoaPods 0.39.0+ is required to build SoundEffect 0.0.1+.

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate SoundEffect into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'